Why an LLM alone is not enough

-The RAG Pipeline Step by Step
+The RAG pipeline, step by step

-Phase 1: Indexing
+Phase 1 — Indexing

-Document Ingestion
+Document ingestion

-- PDFs (policies, contracts, documentation)
+- PDFs (policies, contracts, technical documentation)

 - Web pages (help center, FAQ)

-- Confluence/Notion pages
+- Confluence and Notion pages

-- Email archives
+- Curated email archives

 - Database records